NestorHiebl/Ray-tracing-in-one-weekend-C/README.md

 	$(CC) -o $(EXECUTABLE) $(CFLAGS) main.c
 ```

 The above expresses that our executable file (`raytracer`) depends on the source files `main.c` and `utils.h`.
-As a result, whenever we run `make` after changing either of these files it will recognize that the executable is out of date and will run the chain of commands specified in the indented line under `$(EXECUTABLE): main.c utils.h`.
+As a result, whenever we run `make` after changing either of these files the build system will recognize that the executable is out of date and run the chain of commands specified in the indented line under `$(EXECUTABLE): main.c utils.h`.

-The makefile will be refined further as the project becomes more complex, but I will not spend too much time on explaining its inner mechanics in the chapters to come.
+The makefile will be refined further as the project becomes more complex, but I will not spend any more time on explaining its inner mechanics.
 If you're interested on seeing its state at a specific stage in the project's development, check its specific subsection directory.
-For a deeper read on the topic, see this [website](https://makefiletutorial.com/).
+For a deeper read on the topic or if you want to look up a specific feature I recommend reading up [here](https://makefiletutorial.com/).

 Now all you need to do is run the command `make`.
 Your shell should output something along the lines of `gcc -o raytracer -Werror -Wextra -pedantic main.c` and you should find a new file called `raytracer` in your project's directory.
-If this is the case, run `raytracer image.ppm` and open the resulting file with the image viewer of your choice.
+If this is the case, run `raytracer image.ppm` and open the resulting file in the image viewer of your choice.
 This is the result:

 ![PPM format description](./img/img1.png)
 <div align="center"><b>Figure 1:</b> First PPM image</div><br/>